PinnerSinner/notes-aws-sysops/Notes/03-EC2_HA_and_Scalability.md

 __________________________________________________________________

 #### SUPPORTING SSL FOR LOAD BALANCERS ####
+SSL certificate allows traffic between your clients & load balancer to be encrypted in transit (in flight encryption)/ SSL Secure Sockets Layer.
+TLS newer.
+SSL certs has expiration date.
+Users connect over HTTPS (encypted secure) over public internet.
+Internally, load balancer terminates and talks to instances over VPC over HTTP.
+Load ba;anmcer uses a X.509 cert from ACM.
+HTTPS listener must define default cert, optional list of cert sot support support multiple domains
+Clients can use SNI to specify the hostname they reach - ability to specify a security policy to support older versions of SSL/TLS (older clients)

+SNI solves the problem of loading multiple SSL certs onto one web server to serve multiple webiste. it's a newer protocol requiring the clinet to indicate the hostname of the tarfget server to the initial SSL.
+The server wll then find the correct cert of return the default.
+Only works for ALB/NLB/Cloudfront.
 A common question is: **how do we support legacy browsersthat has an old TLS (e.g. TLS 1.0)?**

 Answer: